johnpaulkee/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Add-AzureRmSqlElasticJobStep.md

 # Add-AzureRmSqlElasticJobStep

 ## SYNOPSIS
-Adds one or more job steps to a job
+Adds a job step to a job

 ## SYNTAX